seniorjoinu/ic-cron/README.md

 ## How does it work?

 It is pretty simple.
 It abuses the IC's messaging mechanics so your canister starts sending a wake-up message to itself.
-Once this message is received, it checks if any of them could be executed at this exact moment.
+Once this message is received, it checks if there are scheduled tasks which could be executed at this exact moment.
 If there are some, it passes them to the `_cron_task_handler()` function one by one, and then sends the special message once again.
 If no more enqueued tasks left, it stops sending the message.
 Once a new task is enqueued, it starts to send the message again.